crystaldb/autodba/README.md

 ##### Add Roles to the Service Account

-Add the following roles to the service account:
+We will add the following roles to the service account:

 - Cloud SQL Viewer
 - Monitoring Service Agent
 - Pub/Sub Subscriber

-Add the roles with the following commands, replacing `PROJECT_ID`:
+To add the roles use the following commands, replacing `PROJECT_ID`:

 ```bash
 gcloud projects add-iam-policy-binding PROJECT_ID \